vojtaprazak/ViewTomo/README.md

 ```

-Expected Output & Runtimes
-Expected Output: The pipeline will do the following tasks automatically:
-* Reorder the raw stack based on tilt angles present in the header.
-* Generate a mask based on histogram matching three classes of values: vacuum, sample and dark areas.
-Apply mask.
-* Run aretomo2 or Etomo patch tracking
-* Convert aretomo2 to an Etomo project
-* Run the Etomo pipeline automatically, finishing by generating the _full_rec.mrc positioning tomogram.

-Expected runtime:
-* ~ 1 min for 4x test dataset (Aretomo2)
-* ~ 6 min for 1x data (Aretomo2)

 # 🐢 Detailed Guide

 If you are new to using GitHub, Python packages, or the command line, follow these steps.